 - salt and pepper to taste

-In a large Dutch Oven on med/high heat, add oil, onions and garlic.
+In a large sauce pan on med/high heat, add oil, onions and garlic.
 Stir and let cook for about 3 min.
 Add ground beef.
 Mash (with a potato masher or fork) the beef and break it into small pieces.
 Continue to cook until browned.
 About 10 min.

 Add tomato sauce cans, parsley and stir until well combined.
 Cook covered for one hour stirring every 10 min so the sauce doesn't stick to the bottom of the pot.
 Add salt and pepper to taste when done cooking.

 1. Put about a 1/2 cup of sauce on the bottom.